 I used to think it’s surely something everyone can do.
-But as I started to grow my own team and think of the skills we need in others in order to trust each other – it comes down to being able to deliver, collaborate and a willingness to learn.
+But as I started to grow my own team, I think of the skills we need in others in order to trust each other.
+It comes down to being able to deliver, collaborate and a willingness to learn.
 In specific terms this means:

 Having worked with many strong project managers over the years (common in corporate sectors I previously worked with), I took for granted that it would be easy to find people with a similar understanding of the importance of following through with a deliverable, timelines and the basics of ‘how to implement’ a project or programme.
-It turned out this has been one of the most difficult skill sets for us to find – and one we are not yet able to provide much flex around.
+It turned out this has been one of the most difficult skill sets for us to find.
+It is one we are not yet able to provide much flex around.